ssbc/ssb-threads/readme.md

 Returns a pull stream that emits thread objects of public messages initiated by a certain profile `id`.

 * `opts.id`: FeedId of some SSB user.
-* `opts.reverse`: boolean.
-* `opts.limit`: optional number (default: Infinity).
-Dictates the maximum amount of threads this pull stream will return
+* `opts.reverse`: boolean., default `true`. `false` means threads will be delivered from oldest to most recent, `true` means they will be delivered from most recent to oldest.
 * `opts.threadMaxSize`: optional number (default: Infinity).
 Dictates the maximum amount of messages in each returned thread object.
 Serves for previewing threads, particularly long ones.
 * `opts.allowlist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blocklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.